The Partners and their Roles

 Institut Pasteur Cambodia (IPC)

 Institut Pasteur has had a presence in Cambodia since 1995.
 It has both a public health service function and undertakes research and training in a wide-range of tropical disease including malaria, HIV/AIDS, and arboviruses.
 Through Global Fund support, the molecular epidemiology unit jointly with CNM has established a national molecular laboratory.
-IPC will continue to provide laboratory support in molecular analysis for the containment project, particularly on high-throughput methods for malaria detection using PCR.
+IPC continued to provide laboratory support in molecular analysis for the containment project, particularly on high-throughput methods for malaria detection using PCR.

-The Centre of Excellence for Biomedical and Public Health Informatics (BIOPHICS), Faculty of
+The Centre of Excellence for Biomedical and Public Health Informatics (BIOPHICS), Faculty of Tropical Medicine (FTM), Mahidol University, Thailand

-BIOPHICS has over 10 years experience in managing clinical trials, observational studies, surveillance system development, database/software development and capacity building.
+BIOPHICS has over 10 years of experience in managing clinical trials, observational studies, surveillance system development, database/software development and capacity building.
 BIOPHICS provides a wide range of development, management and consulting services to pharmaceutical industries, biotechnology, academic institutions and public health organizations and aims to bridge and network with other existing centres for knowledge-based and health informatics for global health outcomes.
-The Geographic Information Unit (GIU) of the FTM, Mahidol University is working to develop an innovative health information module in Thailand with disease mapping using modern communications technologies to achieve the levels of detailed and rapid information management and surveillance needed by the project.
+The Geographic Information Unit (GIU) of the FTM, Mahidol University developed an innovative health information module in Thailand with disease mapping using modern communications technologies to achieve the levels of detailed and rapid information management and surveillance needed by the project.

 Malaria Consortium

 Malaria Consortium is based at the Faculty of Tropical Medicine, Mahidol University in Thailand and in Phnom Penh and Pailin in Cambodia.
 It has supported the design, implementation and analysis of large scale malaria surveys in Cambodia (2004 and 2007), contributed to the development of the Asian Collaborative Training Network for Malaria for regional training, and is a partner for monitoring, evaluation, surveillance and operational research in the USAID-supported WHO Mekong Malaria Programme (MMP).
-Malaria Consortium, with established activities in monitoring and evaluation, operations research and training in the region, supports the Containment Project by providing technical staff and technical assistance for rigorous monitoring and evaluation and gathering the evidence base required to improve the strategy and response.
+Malaria Consortium, with established activities in monitoring and evaluation, operations research and training in the region, supported the Containment Project by providing technical staff and technical assistance for rigorous monitoring and evaluation and gathering the evidence base required to improve the strategy and response.